ipfs/community/CONTRIBUTING-2.md

 AAAAAA Revert "Fix bug C in A"
 BBBBBB Re-add feature A tests that were added in "Fix bug C in A"
 ```

-### Labels

-We make extensive use of Github labels to help us and our tools organize issues.
-There are only a few labels we use across repositories.
-These are the following:

-* light green
-    * `difficulty: easy`
-    * `difficulty: moderate`
-    * `difficulty: hard`
-* green
-    * `help wanted` - This is an issue where people are especially encouraged to dive in.
-* blue
-    * `needs review` - Our signal that code is ready for a code review, after which it can hopefully be merged.

-The [go-ipfs](https://github.com/ipfs/go-ipfs) project has its own [label guide](https://github.com/ipfs/go-ipfs/labels).

 ## Credits